joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 * 29.4% found visuals more distracting
 * 29.4% found both equally distracting
 * Qualitatively, suggestions for future improvements included:
-&nbsp;&nbsp; * "Messages popping up on screen" &nbsp;&nbsp; * "More distractions - such as a housemate asking for a tea and a chat, a teams notification popping up asking for you, the email pings were triggering, more of them!"
+* * "Messages popping up on screen"
+* * "More distractions - such as a housemate asking for a tea and a chat, a teams notification popping up asking for you, the email pings were triggering, more of them!"
-&nbsp;&nbsp; * "If there could be some way to factor in the stress of having to complete an important task, something with higher stakes, that would interesting - like filling out a form with a deadline on it."
+* * "If there could be some way to factor in the stress of having to complete an important task, something with higher stakes, that would interesting - like filling out a form with a deadline on it."

 **Impact**
 * The majority opinion that sounds are the most distracting is in line with the majority view in Survey 1 that sounds should be prioritised, implying that people do generally know in advance what they find most distracting.